Venafi/venafips/README.md

 ## Token/Key Secret Storage

 To securely store and retrieve secrets, VenafiPS has added support for the [PowerShell SecretManagement module](https://github.com/PowerShell/SecretManagement).
 This can be used to store your access tokens, refresh tokens, or vaas key.
 To use this feature, a vault will need to be created.
 You can use [SecretStore](https://github.com/PowerShell/SecretStore) provided by the PowerShell team or any other vault type.
-All of this functionality has been added to `New-VenafiSession`.
+All of this functionality has been added to `New-TrustClient`.

 To prepare your environment, execute the following: